nuclio/nuclio/ROADMAP.md

 # Roadmap

-The day-to-day development is managed in the [GitHub issues](https://github.com/nuclio/nuclio/issues), but the following should serve as a high-level overview of the current nuclio features and future development plans.
+The day-to-day development is managed in the [GitHub issues](https://github.com/nuclio/nuclio/issues), but the following should serve as a high-level overview of the current Nuclio features and future development plans.

 ## Current features